Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Xiù didn’t like to swear often, or at least not in English.

-Sometimes, though… sometimes a girl just had to.
+Sometimes, though... sometimes a girl just had to.

 "...You have got to be *fucking* kidding me!"

-"I mean… I wish I was."
+"I mean...
+I wish I was."

 "You mean that reckless *wáng bā* is going to drag you into hunting a fucking *bear-dinosaur* and there’s nothing you can do about it?"

-"Bear-dinosaur-*cheetah.* And, uh… I mean, I could back down… and lose face."
+"Bear-dinosaur-*cheetah.* And, uh...
+I mean, I could back down... and lose face."
 Julian sighed heavily.
 "And to be honest, *this* fuckin’, uh, nightmare bear thing *ate* a Given-Man not long ago."

 "...Wow.
 How?"

 "Clawed its way through the trees all the way to the village.
 And this is a big old one, too.
-They usually stay out on the plains, but I guess this one realized it was strong enough to just knock over the young Ketta and, well… Yan says Droono died making sure his tribe escaped.
+They usually stay out on the plains, but I guess this one realized it was strong enough to just knock over the young Ketta and, well...
+Yan says Droono died making sure his tribe escaped.
 But they can’t let it go unavenged."

 "So they’re dragging *you* into it?"

 "Yan says its hide is so thick that even *his* bow won’t do more than make it mad.
 He figures, for this?
 There’s no shame in using a little sky-thinking."

-*"Tā mā de…"* Xiù massaged her eyes for a second. "...But I mean, I’ve *seen* Yan’s bow.
+*"Tā mā de..."* Xiù massaged her eyes for a second. "...But I mean, I’ve *seen* Yan’s bow.
 If *that* can’t hurt it, then your rifle won’t do anything either!"

-"No… but Hoeff says he can get his hands on something a lot better.
+"No... but Hoeff says he can get his hands on something a lot better.
 Uh... the little troll was practically *gleeful."*

 "Like what, a *tank gun?!"*